The rayCloud does not display all / some layers, appears black /white or displays artifacts.

-2. Make sure that the the graphics card drivers in the remote computer is updated.
+2. Ensure that the graphics card drivers in the remote computer is updated.

-3. Ensure that the graphic card supports OpenGL 3.2.
+3. Ensure that the graphics card supports OpenGL 3.2.

 4. If the problem persists, save locally the p4d file and the results folder and open the project locally.

-Update the graphic card driver.
-Ensure that the graphic card supports OpenGL 3.2.
+Update the graphics card driver.
+Ensure that the graphics card supports OpenGL 3.2.

-Ensure that the dedicated graphic card is selected for the energy configuration. that the graphic card supports OpenGL 3.2.
+Ensure that the dedicated graphics card is selected for the energy configuration.
+Ensure that the graphics card supports OpenGL 3.2.

-If the issue persists, update the integrated graphic card driver and restart the PC. that the graphic card supports OpenGL 3.2.
+If the issue persists, update the integrated graphics card driver and restart the PC.
+Ensure that the graphics card supports OpenGL 3.2.

 This model is not compatible with Open GL 3.2.
-It is requested to use another computer or change the graphic card.
+It is requested to use another computer or change the graphics card.
 For more information about the minimum system requirements: System requirements: Minimum and recommended computer specifications.

-Update the graphic card driver to the latest version.
+Update the graphics card driver to the latest version.

 If the issue persists, downgrade the drivers to a previous version: